-I-74 now joins I-73 about 1 mile south of where US 311 currently meets US 220 with the 'US 311 Bypass' freeway that was completed and opened in June 2013.
+I-74 now joins I-73 at the end of the 'US 311 Bypass' freeway that was completed and opened in June 2013.
 The two interstates then proceed south to Asheboro.
-When the I-73/74 freeway south of Asheboro was completed in 1997, this segment of highway received Future I-73 and I-74 signage.
-The highway itself, especially the widths of its left and right shoulders, is not far from interstate standards.
-In fact, in design it is similar to the pre-existing US 220 freeway from Steed to Candor which got full Interstate 73 and 74 signs in 1997.
+When the I-73/74 freeway south of Asheboro was completed in 1997, this segment of highway received Future I-73 and I-74 signage (south of the US 311 exit).
+The highway itself, especially the widths of its left and right shoulders, was not far from interstate standards.
+In fact, in design it was similar to the pre-existing US 220 freeway from Steed to Candor which got full Interstate 73 and 74 signs in 1997.
 NCDOT got the FHWA in 1997 to exempt certain design deficiencies along this stretch so it could be signed as Interstates 73 and 74.
 However, the FHWA would not allow NCDOT to do so until deficiencies in the roadway further south, through Asheboro were corrected.1

 I-73 North/I-74 West from SR 1364 Using